valory-xyz/autonolas-launch-frontend/SECURITY.md

 ## Reporting a Vulnerability

-The `autonolas-build-frontend` team and community take all security bugs in `autonolas-build-frontend` seriously.
-Thank you for improving the security of `autonolas-build-frontend`.
+The `autonolas-launch-frontend` team and community take all security bugs in `autonolas-launch-frontend` seriously.
+Thank you for improving the security of `autonolas-launch-frontend`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `info@valory.xyz`.